abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

  and for some reason it does not want to update? i found the promloem which was the spelling listprice to to price in product so one mistake gone

+ 12/3/2023

+ i tried to updated the button for updsert but still it does not work but i know the mistake is in the updsert because everthhing is linked but when the button for some reason it does not wor??